 For easy access, add it to Control Center.
 Control Center is the menu that appears when you swipe up from the bottom of the screen.

-If you’re running iOS 11, head to Settings > Control Center > Customize Controls and tap the green plus sign next to Low Power Mode to add it to Control Center.
+To do this, head to Settings > Control Center > Customize Controls and tap the green plus sign next to Low Power Mode to add it to Control Center.

 Always Use Wi-Fi